www.barcelona.cat

 Which sectors attract talent the most?

-The Business Services sector is made up of various areas, including construction, strategy and operations, banking, property, insurance, law, accounting, financial services, human resources, legal services, security and investigations, staff selection, dispatching packages and cargo, international development and commerce, and investment management, among others.
-In the last year, nearly 13,550 people have changed sector, attracted by the Business Services sector.
+The Business Services sector comprises various areas such as construction, strategy and operations, real estate, insurance, law, human resources, legal services, security and investigations, recruitment, among others.
+Over the past year, a total of approximately 17.527 people have switched sectors, attracted by the Business Services sector.

 Which sectors retain talent the most?

-This sector comprises all of the organisations and activities that work to ensure sustainable, lasting economic growth.
-They share the goal of sustainable economic development, through the efficient use of resources and an equitable distribution of the proceeds, guaranteeing social well-being and cohesion while conserving the environment.
-Only around 1,860 people have informed LinkedIn that they have changed from the Sustainable Economy sector to another one.
-One of the sectors that has lost the fewest professionals.
+This sector consists of all organizations and activities that work to ensure economic growth in a sustainable and lasting manner.
+They share the goal of sustainable economic development through the efficient use of resources and an equitable distribution of income, ensuring well-being, social cohesion, or environmental conservation.
+Only approximately 832 people have reported on LinkedIn a transition from the sustainability economy to another sector.
+This is the sector that has lost the fewest professionals.

 How does Barcelona’s talent move?